The Home Depot

 Financial penalties that are automatic, strict, and time-limited.

-Home Depot's Supplier Expectation Rating (SER) program automatically assesses chargebacks for compliance failures — fill rate misses, unauthorized carriers, labeling errors, missing EDI ASNs.
+Home Depot's Supplier Expectation Rating program automatically assesses chargebacks for compliance failures — fill rate misses, unauthorized carriers, labeling errors, missing EDI ASNs.
 These aren't negotiated penalties.
 They're system-generated deductions with published rules and fixed dispute windows.

 A shortage dispute without a signed Proof of Delivery is rejected regardless of its validity.
 A dispute filed past the window isn't reviewed at all.
 For high-volume suppliers, uncontested chargebacks accumulate into significant quarterly revenue loss.
 The design had to make the right action the easiest action — at every step.